What is omnichannel fulfillment?

 Step 1.
 Merge Separate Channels

 For better inventory management (and customer satisfaction), retailers should offer an option to order online and pick-up in-store, and an option to order from the store and deliver to the customer.
 Statistics show that about a quarter of all customers make additional purchases in the store when they pick-up an online order.
 The website should provide information on the closest store(s) to the customer for order pick-up and the order management system should be adjusted to support both in-store fulfillment and online order inventory.

 Step 2.
 Inventory Visibility

-Inventory visibility is at the core of the omni-channel strategy.
+Inventory visibility is at the core of the omnichannel strategy.
 It shares inventory details among channels, which gives a strategic advantage for the “buy online – ship from store” model.
-Using numerous stores as fulfillment centers allows for faster delivery and lower costs, since the distance to the customer is shorter.
-With proper inventory visibility, it is possible to implement a successful omni-channel fulfillment strategy to provide better service to your customers, all while saving money on transportation costs.
+Using numerous stores as fulfillment centers allow for faster delivery and lower costs since the distance to the customer is shorter.
+With proper inventory visibility, it is possible to implement a successful omnichannel fulfillment strategy to provide better service to your customers, all while saving money on transportation costs.

 Step 3.
 Customer-centric Mindset